The HACCP system - When should a HACCP system be reviewed?

 All of these verification steps are vital to preparing your whole food business in making a HACCP plan the traditional way.
 Check for any spots in the preparatory plan that may have been missed during any activity of verification.

-After completing all mentioned prerequisite steps, you are ready to write a HACCP plan.
+After completing all the mentioned prerequisite steps, you are ready to write a HACCP plan.
 These steps apply the seven major principles of a HACCP food safety program known throughout the food industry.

 The key to making a comprehensive HACCP plan for a restaurant, or any food business for that matter, is the attention to detail and proper execution of each HACCP principle.